Andrew-code2020/ms3onlinecookbook/README.md

 - help members share recipes they find useful and over time let them build an environment that they feel they have all the nutritional information they need in one place
 - In the future help Temple Lean Gym attract and retain online subscription members through their recipe website

-At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean Gym and Temple Lean Recipes website add a source of basic information about healthy recipes and begin to build a social support platform amongst members in a nutritional context.
+At the outset the minimum viable product was determined to be a community platform whereby the operator(s) of the Temple Lean Recipes website add a source of basic information about healthy recipes and begin to build a social support platform amongst members in a nutritional context.
-It was an objective of this project to include an intuitive design which would allow new and current clients to navigate and enagage with the website without any prior experience of Temple Lean the gym facility or even a high level of knowledge about healthy food recipes.
+It was an objective of this project to include an intuitive design which would allow new and current clients to navigate and engage with the website without any prior experience of Temple Lean the gym facility or even a high level of knowledge about healthy food recipes.
 Current and potential client surveys were conducted to assess the minumim effective information required to illicit a positive emotional response from users.
 This information was incredibly valuable during the construction of wireframes for the website.